ssujit/move_sustainable/README.md

-# About this
+# About
-this a repository for visualization of public transit in Germany
+This repository hosts the code and resources for public transit visualization, a streamlit cloud-based dashboard designed to explore the mobility in public transit service frequency using GTFS data of Germany.
+It includes the graphical model builder tool of QGIS for processing raw GTFS data, generating Distance Indicators, and implementing Local Moran's Index for spatial analysis using python.
 # Data
 ## GTFS